 in Section 8.4.4, “How MySQL Uses Internal Temporary Tables”.

 Most requests that perform a sort allocate a sort buffer and zero to two temporary files depending on the result set size.
 See Section B.5.4.4, “Where MySQL Stores Temporary Files”.

 Almost all parsing and calculating is done in thread-local and reusable memory pools.
 No memory overhead is needed for small items, so the normal slow memory allocation and freeing is avoided.
 Memory is allocated only for unexpectedly large strings.

-index file is opened once; the data file is opened once for
+the index file is opened once; the data file is opened

 BLOB data.
 The

 Handler structures for all in-use tables are saved in a

 cache and managed as a FIFO.
 The initial cache size is